inBeat/inbeat-website/content/top-influencers/tiktok/makeup/spain/barcelona/_index.md

 ---
-title: Top 10 Makeup TikTok Influencers In Barcelona In 2023
+title: Top 10 Makeup TikTok Influencers In Barcelona In 2024
 description: >-
-  Find top makeup TikTok influencers in Barcelona in 2023.
+  Find top makeup TikTok influencers in Barcelona in 2024.
 Most popular hashtags: #fyp #makeup #foryou #makeupartist.
 platform: TikTok
 hits: 5
-text_top: Identify the top-rated TikTok accounts on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 5 TikTok influencers like this in Barcelona, Spain for you to connect with.
+text_bottom: Our platform holds 5 TikTok influencers like this in Barcelona, Spain for you to contact.
 profiles:
   - username: "annersite"
     fullname: >-